Congratulations on your purchase of Simple Welding Rods.

-The surface to be welded should be metallurgically clean, meaning it should be free of any free electrons and ions.
+The surface to be welded should be metallurgically clean, meaning it should be free of oxidation layer, and any free electrons and ions.
 Don’t panic, it’s easy to achieve, we’re getting close to it.
 Also, the aluminum forms an oxidation layer on it’s surface, thus protecting the lower layers of oxidation, and we don’t want this layer on the welded surface in order to get a good weld.

 Use a heat source to heat the base metal (we don’t apply the rod yet).
 You can use a LP gas torch, but MAPP Gas is a perfect choice.
 The more heat the torch can develop, the better and quicker the base metal can be heated.